bertofurth/Seagate-Central-Samba/INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md

 The latest firmware zip file available as of the writing of this document is Seagate-HS-update-201509160008F.zip

-Copy this file to the base work directory and unzip it as follows.
+Copy this file to the base working directory and unzip it as follows.

      unzip Seagate-HS-update-201509160008F.zip